2019ChenGong/DPImageBench/README.md

 Available `dataset_name` is [`mnist_28`].

-### 4.4 Results Checking
+### 4.4 Results Explanation

-After running the evaluation process, we can find these results after the each classifier training:
+We can find the `stdout.txt` files in the result folder, which record the training and evaluation processes.
+After the evaluation, the results for each classifier training are available in `stdout.txt`.

+In utility evaluation, after each classifier training, we can find,

 ```
 INFO - evaluator.py - 2024-11-12 05:54:26,463 - The best acc of synthetic images on sensitive val and the corresponding acc on test dataset from wrn is 64.75999999999999 and 63.99
-INFO - evaluator.py - 2024-11-12 05:54:26,463 - The best acc of synthetic images on noisy sensitive val and the corresponding acc on test dataset from wrn is 64.75999999999999 and 63.99
+INFO - evaluator.py - 2024-11-12 05:54:26,463 - The best acc of synthetic images on noisy sensitive val and the corresponding acc on test dataset from wrn is 64.75999999999999 and 63.87
-INFO - evaluator.py - 2024-11-12 05:54:26,463 - The best acc test dataset from wrn is 63.99
+INFO - evaluator.py - 2024-11-12 05:54:26,463 - The best acc test dataset from wrn is 64.12
 ```
-These results represent the best accuracy achieved by: (1) using the sensitive validation set, (2) adding noise to the validation results of the sensitive dataset, and (3) using the sensitive test set for classifier selection.
+These results represent the best accuracy achieved by: (1) using the sensitive validation set (63.99%), (2) adding noise to the validation results of the sensitive dataset (`model.eval = val`), and the accuracy is 63.87%, and (3) using the sensitive test set for classifier selection (64.12%).

 If synthetic images are used as the validation set (`model.eval = sen`), the results after each classifier training would be:
 ```
-INFO - evaluator.py - 2024-10-24 06:45:11,042 - The best acc of synthetic images on val and the corresponding acc on test dataset from wrn is 88.175 and 96.22
+INFO - evaluator.py - 2024-10-24 06:45:11,042 - The best acc of synthetic images on val (synthetic images) and the corresponding acc on test dataset from wrn is 63.175 and 56.22
-INFO - evaluator.py - 2024-10-24 06:45:11,042 - The best acc test dataset from wrn is 96.22
+INFO - evaluator.py - 2024-10-24 06:45:11,042 - The best acc test dataset from wrn is 64.22
 ```
+These results present that the best accuracy achieved by: (1) using the synthetic images for validation set (56.22%) and (2) using the sensitive test set for classifier selection (64.22%).

 The following results can be found at the end of the log file:
 ```